It has been difficult at the best of times as animal friendly products are not exactly known for being cheap!

 I have been using this for over a year now and I’m still on my first tub.
 It has saved me so much money that I would have otherwise been spending on normal, bottled conditioners.

-This was the very first product I decided to switch to on my cruelty-free mission and again, I haven’t looked back since.
+This was the very first product I switched to on my cruelty-free mission and I haven’t looked back since.

-I use eyeliner pretty much everyday and I have only had to buy two in the last six months making it such good value for money.
+I use eyeliner pretty much everyday and I have only had to buy two in the last six months.
+It is good value for money.

 The only thing that lets this down is its bottle… It can become quite annoying to try and open, particularly if the eyeliner has dried around the lid.
 However this is fairly minor considering all the positives.